 - Transaction fees

-Agents also have to consider and pay out association dues, MLS fees, out of pocket health insurance and having to save to pay their taxes.
+Agents also have to consider and pay association dues, MLS fees, out of pocket health insurance and must save to pay their taxes.
 When you’re putting together the ‘why you’ portion of your recruiting real estate agents scripts and scripts for recruiting real estate agents, this is going to be one of the most important pieces.
 The public may think that real estate agents are overpaid because all they see is the small portion of what the agent does for them during their transaction, but agents have overhead like every other entrepreneur running their own business.

-How does your brokerage compare and help them with these expenses while still earning enough on the back-end to keep your brokerage not only afloat but profitable.
+How does your brokerage compare and help them with these expenses while still earning enough on the back-end to keep your brokerage not only afloat but profitable?
 If you don’t have an answer to this question yet, you want to put in your research and compare companies.
 I assure you, the agents you are going to be calling when you want to recruit real estate agents have already done the same.
 You need to highlight these points in your recruiting scripts for real estate agents and scripts for realtors.

 Is it rude to say ‘duh’ anymore, because, well, DUH!
 Agents want leads like Koala bears want water!
 What, no one else read that National Geographic article?
 Well, they do.
 Badly.
 What can your brokerage do about getting agents leads?
 You don’t necessarily have to go the pay-per-click route through search engines or social media.
 Some brokerages have partnerships with lead generating programs or are simply willing to do the research and setup for their agents for any site that qualifies leads and routes them out.

-Whichever way you go about helping your agents generate leads, you can bet dollars to donuts, while you’re recruiting, it will be their second question once they agree to hear your pitch.
-This leads us to our next point, which the agent may not think to ask about but is incredibly important, not just for the sake of good business but for the sake of your brokerage compliance standards and reputation.
+Whichever way you go about helping your agents generate leads, you can bet dollars to donuts, while you’re recruiting, it will be their second question after they agree to hear a pitch from real estate recruiters.
+This leads us to our next point.
+The agent may not think to ask about it, but it is incredibly important for the sake of your brokerage compliance standards and reputation.
 Be sure to address it in your recruiting scripts for real estate agents and real estate agent scripts.

 We understand that ‘training’ doesn’t sound like a day at Swing-Around-Fun-Town.
 Training sounds like a day of trying not to fall asleep, while a monotone teacher taking roll call keeps saying ‘Bueller’ and you spend the entire time counting how many dots are on that ceiling tile.
 However, training is essential in this industry and important to mention when you want to recruit real estate agents with real estate recruiting scripts.

-Anyone who has dealt with a poorly trained agent, either from the broker view point, the other side of the transaction or the unfortunate client who put their largest investment into the hands of said poorly trained agent, they will all agree that passing the Realtors exam does not make you a real estate agent.
+Anyone who has dealt with a poorly trained agent, either as a broker, the other side of the transaction, or the unfortunate client who put their largest investment into the hands of a poorly trained agent.
+They will all agree that passing the Realtors exam does not make you a real estate agent.
 The classes to attain your license, mostly just cover real estate law and vocabulary words like ‘Chattel’ that you’re never going to use again.
 Real training is crucial to know how to actually buy and sell property.
-How can you pitch during your recruiting real estate agents scripts about training?
+How can you incorporate training in your recruiting real estate agents scripts and real estate agent scripts?